feilipu/yaz180/construction_notes.md

 ## PCB Version 2.1

 I found the ESP-01S doesn't need to have a level converter, because it has 5V tolerant I/O. Therefore the expensive level converter component is not needed.
+The footprint can be repaired by [three small cuts](https://github.com/feilipu/yaz180/blob/master/docs/YAZ180v2.1errata.png), as shown.

 ## PCB Version 2.2

 The ESP-01S won't boot with its IO held high.
 Therefore the two IO pins need to be removed from the connector before it is soldered into the PCB.
+This modification and the fix for PCB v2.1 is [shown in this file](https://github.com/feilipu/yaz180/blob/master/docs/IMG_1339.JPG).